Top 5 Place for Iranian Street Foods

 - The traditional restaurants where you can try all kinds of Iranian dishes such as Mix kebabs - B&B chicken Kebab- Cooked chicken with rice and barberry - Lamb kebabs - and other types of Iranian food.

 In fact, local people have stuck to these limited options for many years as the meals here, were -and still are- really satisfying!

 Moslem, Sharaf Eslami, and Shamshiri restaurants are among the oldest and best restaurants of Tehran’s grand bazaar, also Khayyam Traditional Restaurant where you can try a variety of traditional Iranian foods that are very popular among local people as well!

 |Falafel the most famous Arabic Fast Food in Iran|

 Specialty foods in Dolatabad

 Dolatabad Street is one of the oldest food streets in Tehran.
-Most Arabic food lovers know that walking in the Quds Boulevard of Dowlatabad is like walking in the streets of Najaf, Karbala, Kazim, and Baghdad, as you can find a variety of Arabic foods as falafels and samosas and Lebanese and Iraqi pastries.
-You won't find anywhere else in Tehran.
+Most Arabic food lovers know that walking on the Quds Boulevard of Dowlatabad is like walking in the streets of Najaf, Karbala, Kazim, and Baghdad, as you can find a variety of Arabic foods as falafels and samosas and Lebanese and Iraqi pastries.
+You won't find it anywhere else in Tehran.
 There are 130 Arabian famous fast food ( Falafel) in the area.
-If you are interested in Arabic cuisine you should know that you can easily find a variety of foods such as Cuban, Maria, sesame falafel and Lebanese sweets and Sweet Iraqi Tea.
+If you are interested in Arabic cuisine you should know that you can easily find a variety of foods such as Cuban, Maria, sesame falafel and Lebanese sweets, and Sweet Iraqi Tea.
 Dolatabad Street is located southeast of Tehran and within the 20th district of Tehran Municipality.
 Also Marvi alley near Tehran Grand Bazaar and Bab Homayoun Street is one of the most important and oldest areas of Tehran where you can find Arabic sandwiches (Falafel).